mdlandini/idah_toolkit_testing/sections/post-production/returning-files.md

 3. Save the file as a csv file extension.

 ### Returning Files with Mail Merge
-This section ccovers how to send contributors their contributions using a mail merge feature.
+This section covers how to send contributors their contributions using a mail merge feature.
 > Note: For this guide, we will be using Microsoft Outlook and Microsoft Word on a Microsoft365 Account.
 The process for mail merge is roughly the same across systems, but youu might have to Google *"insert system mail merge"*.

 1. To start, the email that you are wanting to send the contributions back from must be ***the default email*** account in Outlook.